-I got a Pell Grant and/or Oregon Opportunity Grant (OOG) last year, why did I not get the same thing this year?
+I got a Federal Pell Grant and/or Oregon Opportunity Grant (OOG) last year, why did I not get the same thing this year?
 (Why is my aid different this year?)

 Most likely your or your parents’ income increased.
 In some cases, the household size or number in college has changed reducing or eliminating eligibility.